-LionSearch does not have a method for locating empirical research.
+LionSearch does not offer a simple, reliable method for locating empirical research.
 Using "empirical" as a keyword will find some studies, but miss many others.
 Consider using one of the more specialized databases below.

 To find empirical articles in PsycINFO (ProQuest version):